letsencrypt/boulder/README.md

 Slow start
 ----------

-If you can't use the Docker setup, you here are instructions for setting up a Boulder development environment without it.
+If you can't use the Docker setup, here are instructions for setting up a Boulder development environment without it.

 We recommend setting git's [fsckObjects